The High Priestess

 Trust your instincts; they are probably right.

 It may also indicate balance or harmony.
-You will work well with others on the same path and anything involving spiritual development and deepening connections with others.
-Creative activities (especially those involving collaboration or thinking outside the box) will go well though intuition.
+You will work well with others on the same path, especially in areas involving spiritual development and deepening connections.
+Creative activities (particularly those involving collaboration or lateral thinking) will go well through intuition.

 The High Priestess suggests the will to succeed via inner strength and inclusion rather than competition.
 Arguments may be better won by understanding rather than competing.

-More than most cards, the upright High Priestess asks that you do not go searching for answers; they are already known to you.
-Time may be an issue though.
-The High Priestess’s waters run deep and things may move slowly.
-Patience and waiting may be a virtue especially if the time does not feel quite right.
+More than most cards, the High Priestess asks that you do not go searching for answers.
+They are already known to you.
+Time may be an issue, however.
+Her waters run deep, and things move slowly.
+Patience is a virtue, especially if the timing does not feel right.

-Just as the Magician tells us we have everything we need in terms of resources, the High Priestess suggests we have everything we need in terms of inner strength and making the right decisions based on less than a full set of information.
-The High Priestess loves mystery and is not afraid of moving forward despite not knowing everything.
+Just as the Magician tells us we have the external resources we need, the High Priestess confirms we have the inner strength required to make the right decisions, even with incomplete information.
+She loves mystery and is not afraid of moving forward in the dark.

-The Reversed High Priestess represents lack of intuition, deceptions, and secrets and hidden agendas that are held against you to block progress.
+The Reversed High Priestess represents lack of intuition, deceptions, and hidden agendas held against you.

-You may be at least partly responsible for this via avoidance, personal stagnation, lack of responsibility and retreat out of the real world, or outright lying.
-Your lack of intuition may also cause you to reach wrong conclusions.
-Balance is required.
-Consider the rational as well as your gut feeling.
+You may be partly responsible for this through avoidance, personal stagnation, a retreat from the real world, or outright lying.
+Your lack of intuition may cause you to reach wrong conclusions.
+Balance is required: consider the rational facts as well as your gut feeling.

-The reversal often suggests a disconnection with your inner confidence.
-This may be caused by a lack of trust in yourself, overthinking or outright self-deception.
-The waters of intuition are deep but sometimes a little dry land is useful.
+The Reversal suggests a lack of confidence in intuition, caused by a lack of self-trust, overthinking, or self-deception.
+The waters of intuition are deep, but sometimes a little dry land is necessary.

-An overemphasis on soft skills and keeping everyone happy may be making a situation worse.
-Someone is taking advantage of this, or the problem is getting worse rather than better.
-Collecting the real facts followed by strong decision-making may be required instead of treading lightly.
+An overemphasis on soft skills and 'keeping everyone happy' may be making a situation worse.
+Someone is taking advantage of your passivity, and the problem is escalating.
+Collecting hard facts and making strong decisions is required; stop treading lightly or people-pleasing.

-In extreme cases a difficult situation may have replaced your inner intuition with a much lower animalistic fight-or-flight response.
-Your intuition no longer gives you the right answer but instead gives the quickest route to the most immediate self-survival position or quick fix.
-The High Priestess may tell you that you can solve this alone but that is deceptive; spirituality and intuition will not help.
+In extreme cases, a difficult situation may replace your intuition with a base 'fight-or-flight' response.
+Your intuition no longer provides the right answer; it simply provides the quickest route to immediate survival.
+The Ego may tell you that you can solve this alone but that is deceptive; spirituality and intuition will not help.
 You need the help of others.

-Finally, the reversed High Priestess may suggest hidden issues (that you may or may not know) are about to come to the surface.
-A secret part of your life may be about to be exposed.
+Finally, the Reversed card suggests hidden issues will surface.
+A secret part of your life may be exposed.

 Card Design Process

-The initial design for Hecate involved trying to visualize the border between opposites to create a graphic that represents a liminal space.
-After some trial and error, white paint and black ink dropped into a tank of water and photographed from the side was used.
-These are the basis of Hecate’s dark cloak and white mist coming from the moon.
-They swirl against each other but there are no greys – they never mix.
+The initial design for Hecate involved visualizing the border between opposites to represent liminal space.
+After some trial and error, white paint and black ink were dropped into a tank of water and photographed from the side.
+This formed the basis of Hecate’s dark cloak and the white mist flowing from the moon.
+They swirl against each other, but there are no greys; they never mix.

-The photos were then overlaid with stock and AI assets in Photoshop.
-If you look closely you can still see parts of the original ink/paint photographs in the card.
+The photos were then overlaid with digital assets.
+If you look closely, you can still see parts of the original ink and paint photography in the final card.

 Final Words